hwdsl2/setup-ipsec-vpn/docs/clients.md

 The VPN client setup is now complete.
 Follow the steps below to connect.

 **Note:** You must repeat all steps below every time you try to connect to the VPN.
+We have provided a [EasyScript](/extras/linux-client.sh), you can skip the following steps, you need to change the value of the SERVER_IP script to your own server public ip value.

 Create xl2tpd control file: